ESlam-Yousry/terraform-azure-vm-nginx/README.md

 # terraform-task

-# to create the vm on azure cloud provide clone this code then run
+to create the vm on azure cloud provide clone this code

-terraform init
+## Get Started

+### start running the command below

+`terraform init`

-# to know the resources that will be provisioned please run
+### to know the resources that will be provisioned please run

-terraform plan
+`terraform plan`

-# to apply this changes on the created plan please run
+### to apply this changes on the created plan please run

-terraform apply or terraform apply -y
+`terraform apply or terraform apply -y`